 But getting it right is difficult and time-consuming, especially if you’re not sure how to get started.
-That’s why I produced this 6-step guiding to content marketing success.
+That’s why I produced this 6-step guide to content marketing success.
 If you master these steps, you’ll find content marketing much easier.

 Step 1.
 Create and document a strategy